kolargol/openvpn/README.md

 Last thing on the list is **DNS** server that is setup with this playbook.
 It's **Bind9** with [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) resolver enabled.
 This ensures that your queries do not leak to other providers and you always use legacy (*your own*) DNS server.
 I *do not use* Google DNS or other crap caching servers like OpenDNS (*who btw strip DNS records from DNSSEC signatures - which simply speaking can be seen as fraudulent itself...*).
 You can verify DNS leaks on site like: [https://www.dnsleaktest.com](https://www.dnsleaktest.com) and on [https://dnssec.vs.uni-due.de](https://dnssec.vs.uni-due.de) verify if DNSSEC resolver works as expected.

+## IPv6 Support (DualStack)

+This playbook configures IPv6 as DualStack setup - this means, if server supports IPv6 then you will be able to use IPv6 on your localhost.
+Although I am using DualStack since long time, this one is not well tested on OpenBSD by me.
+If you find any problems please report them in Issues section.

 ## My choose of cloud provider, apps and why

 For this playbook I have chosen [exoscale](https://www.exoscale.ch) as cloud provider (*but it will run on any OpenBSD you choose*).